mackacavs/tray-tech-test/README.md

 Tray Tech Test
 =================

-For the Tray Tect Test my user storeis could be broken down as follows-
+For the Tray Tech Test my user stories could be broken down as follows-

 ```
 As a system designer